 Thanks to recent advances in technology, women now have access to a range of non-surgical, non-invasive treatments that improve bladder control, strengthen pelvic floor muscles, and even enhance sexual wellness.
-From electromagnetic stimulation to radiofrequency and laser therapy, there are many alternatives available that don’t involve invasive surgery or downtime.
+From electromagnetic stimulation to radiofrequency and laser therapy, numerous alternatives are available that don’t involve invasive surgery or downtime.

-Let’s explore the leading options on the market today and how Emsella, available at Body Measure in Winnipeg, stacks up against alternatives like ThermiVa and VTone.
+Let’s explore the leading options on the market today and how Emsella, available at Body Measure in Winnipeg, compares to alternatives like ThermiVa and VTone.

 Comparing Non-Surgical Incontinence And Pelvic Floor Treatments

 Historically, women with urinary incontinence had few options outside of Kegel exercises, medications, or surgery.
 But modern treatments now offer effective, FDA-cleared therapies that are safe, painless, and require no recovery time.
-These therapies work by improving the strength and function of the pelvic floor, supporting the bladder and other pelvic organs.
+These therapies work by strengthening and improving the function of the pelvic floor, thereby supporting the bladder and other pelvic organs.

 What Non-Surgical Vaginal Treatments Exist for Urinary Incontinence?